audrina-li/Simple-Journal-App/README.md

 ## User Stories
 - As a user, I want to be able to create a new journal and add events to it
-- As a user, I want to be able to modify an event on a journal
 - As a user, I want to be able to mark an event as the highlight of the day
+- As a user, I want to be able to delete an existing journal
 - As a user, I want to be able to select a journal and view a list of events in it
-- As a user, I want to be able to save my journal to file
+- As a user, I want to be able to select and save a journal to file
-- As a user, I want to be able to be able to load my journal from file
+- As a user, I want to be able to select and load a journal from file